Skip to main content

 Common use cases include:

-• Word games – players take turns adding letters or words
+• Word Games – players take turns adding letters, guessing words, or building sentences

-• Strategy games – chess, checkers, or custom board games
+• Strategy Games – chess, checkers, tic-tac-toe, or custom board games

-• Quiz games – players answer questions in sequence
+• Quiz & Trivia – players answer questions in sequence and compare scores

-• Puzzle games – build or solve puzzles together
+• Puzzle Games – build or solve puzzles together, piece by piece

 Turn Data